PabloStrapasson/Adopet/README.md

 ## Description

-An API for a fictional animal adoption center developed with NodeJS and Typescript, using SQLite for the database
+An API for a fictional animal adoption center (Adopet) developed with NodeJS and Typescript and SQLite for the database.
+Using Express to create the server and TypeORM to map the system entities to the database.

 ## Installation